NormanColoma/suggestion-react-search-input/README.md

 * Once a new option is entered, it will appear as a suggestion in the following searches.

 * The state of suggestions can be either persistent, or not.

+* Allows using floating label instance of regular placeholder.

 ## Installation